 Whether you are looking to climb the ladder or ease off the gas, a little pondering is good for the soul.

-and even though the hospital always seems to be in chaos, the nurses will ALWAYS find time to write someone up for some stupid shit that affects NOBODY. there are more tattletales in the medical field than in kindergarten!!! if it has nothing to do with you and it's not compromising the patient in any way, mind your own business! who gives a **** that i wore pink scrub bottoms when the uniform is blue??? who gives a flying ****??? i'm way better at my job and patient care than you are. you're just pissed that you gotta wipe asses and i don't.
+And even though the hospital always seems to be in chaos, the nurses will ALWAYS find time to write someone up for some stupid shit that affects NOBODY. there are more tattletales in the medical field than in kindergarten!!! if it has nothing to do with you and it's not compromising the patient in any way, mind your own business! who gives a **** that I wore pink scrub bottoms when the uniform is blue??? who gives a flying ****???
+I'm way better at my job and patient care than you are. you're just pissed that you got to wipe asses and I don't.

 Posted by lulu on 10/18/2013:

 Gas Station TV - Did anyone out there ever work for Gas Station TV?
 I was hired by Gene Sanderfield as a Regional Sales Director.
 Went to Michigan for training with a class of five.
 After day one, we were a class of four, as someone got gassed right off of the bat.